ecotaxa/ecotaxa_py_client/docs/ProjectsApi.md

     # Create an instance of the API class
     api_instance = projects_api.ProjectsApi(api_client)
-    also_others = False # bool |  (optional) if omitted the server will use the default value of False not_granted = False # bool | Return projects on which the current user has _no permission_, but visible to him/her (optional) if omitted the server will use the default value of False for_managing = False # bool | Return projects that can be written to (including erased) by the current user (optional) if omitted the server will use the default value of False title_filter = "Tara" # str | Use this pattern for matching returned projects names (optional) if omitted the server will use the default value of "" instrument_filter = "uvp5" # str | Only return projects where this instrument was used (optional) if omitted the server will use the default value of "" filter_subset = True # bool | Only return projects having 'subset' in their names (optional) if omitted the server will use the default value of False order_field = "instrument" # str | One of ['instrument', 'highest_right', 'license', 'projid', 'title', 'visible', 'status', 'objcount', 'pctvalidated', 'pctclassified', 'classifsettings', 'classiffieldlist', 'popoverfieldlist', 'comments', 'projtype', 'rf_models_used', 'cnn_network_id'] (optional) window_start = 0 # int | Skip `window_start` before returning data (optional) window_size = 100 # int | Return only `window_size` lines (optional)
+    also_others = False # bool |  (optional) if omitted the server will use the default value of False not_granted = False # bool | Return projects on which the current user has _no permission_, but visible to him/her. (optional) if omitted the server will use the default value of False for_managing = False # bool | Return projects that can be written to (including erased) by the current user. (optional) if omitted the server will use the default value of False title_filter = "Tara" # str | Use this pattern for matching returned projects names. (optional) if omitted the server will use the default value of "" instrument_filter = "uvp5" # str | Only return projects where this instrument was used. (optional) if omitted the server will use the default value of "" filter_subset = True # bool | Only return projects having 'subset' in their names. (optional) if omitted the server will use the default value of False order_field = "instrument" # str | One of ['instrument', 'highest_right', 'license', 'projid', 'title', 'visible', 'status', 'objcount', 'pctvalidated', 'pctclassified', 'classifsettings', 'classiffieldlist', 'popoverfieldlist', 'comments', 'description', 'rf_models_used', 'cnn_network_id'] (optional) window_start = 0 # int | Skip `window_start` before returning data. (optional) window_size = 100 # int | Return only `window_size` lines. (optional)

     # example passing only required values which don't have defaults set
     # and optional values